William Contreras Player Props: Brewers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 10th in MLB.
+- The 9.1 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 12th in the league.

-- The Diamondbacks have the 19th-ranked team ERA across all league pitching staffs (4.78).
+- The Diamondbacks' 4.97 team ERA ranks 20th among all MLB pitching staffs.

-- Diamondbacks pitchers combine to surrender the third-most home runs in baseball (18 total, 1.6 per game).
+- The Diamondbacks surrender the third-most home runs in baseball (21 total, 1.8 per game).

-- Kelly (0-1) pitches for the Diamondbacks to make his third start this season.
+- Jameson gets the call to start for the Diamondbacks, his first this season.

-- In his most recent appearance on Friday, the righty threw 5 2/3 innings against the Los Angeles Dodgers, giving up four earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.